charlesfrye/charlesfrye.github.io/research.md

 At the
-[Redwood Center for Theoretical Neuroscience](http://redwood.berkeley.edu/), I'm studying the loss surfaces of artificial neural networks, which underlie many recent advances in machine learning and AI.
+[Redwood Center for Theoretical Neuroscience](http://redwood.berkeley.edu/), I studied the loss surfaces of artificial neural networks, which underlie many recent advances in machine learning and AI.

 My goal is to understand how the geometric properties of these surfaces,